dmc0204/Rodran/README.md

 	Interactive Web interface requires a PHP services.
 If the page is hosted locally, the localhost must have some kind of
 	PHP backend.

-	<b>This demo was executed locally, on a Windows 10 host using Chrome Browser, MySQL Community Edition and xAMPP</b>
+	This demo was executed locally, on a Windows 10 host using Chrome Browser, MySQL Community Edition and xAMPP

 	<--xAMPP-->